A Spectral Element Enrichment Wall-Model: Numerical Results

-For all three $Re_\tau$ values, increasing $P$ improves the mean velocity, rms quantities, and the computed $u_\tau$.
-This shows that the model still allows the solution to converge with increasing resolution as it would in the traditional SEM.
-Table \ref{tab:conv_ut} shows that large elements are being used near the wall in all cases.
+For all three $Re_\tau$ values, increasing $P$ and $N$ improves the agreement with the DNS as expected.
+Table~\ref{tab:conv_y1} shows that large elements are being used near the wall in all cases.
 For all three Reynolds numbers, resolutions with the first element around $y_1^+=200$ show good agreement with the mean but under-predicted rms quantities.
 However, for $y_1^+\leq 100$ both the mean and rms quantities show good agreement with the DNS data.
-While both lead to convergence, changing the size of the elements leads to more improvement, especially for the turbulent fluctuations.
-Increasing the Reynolds number requires additional refinement of $N$ or $P$ because of the larger gradients in the boundary layer profile.
+If $N$ was refined such that $y_1^+<10$, the wall-model would have diminishing returns because the high-order polynomial solution will be more effective at capturing the near-wall region that does not include the log-layer.
+Larger values of $y_1^+$ lead to log-layer mismatch, as seen in the cases with $Re_\tau=2000$ and $N=10$.
+Hence, refining $N$ leads to more improvement than refining $P$, especially for the turbulent fluctuations.
+However, for a fixed mesh, increasing $P$ from $7$ to $9$ shows improvement in the RMS quantities, because the high-order polynomial can better represent the fluctuations near the wall.
+The larger Reynolds number cases require more refinement than the lower because of the larger gradients in the boundary layer profile.
+Overall, the enrichment wall-model effectively represents the near-wall behavior of the turbulent flow with large elements for a range of Reynolds numbers.